English 2121 paper 2

 The real challenge here will be to arrive at a viable topic, one worthy of exploration in a 2000-level course.
 See especially the first item below (excerpted from "grades and grading criteria" handout for this class.
 I have been of two minds on whether I should assign specific options for you to write on in this paper, but I think it's an important element of any literature class beyond the freshman level that you learn to explore and establish angles of critical analysis in formal papers on your own.
 I know that assigning an open topic is also problematic because it permits far more opportunities for wholesale plagiarism—I would strenuously advise you to recall the definition of plagiarism we covered earlier in the semester.

 Feel free to take any matters from our discussions or critical response writings as a starting point for greater development in this paper.
 I also urge you to consider points of connection or comparison between different works we've read this semester.
 In fact, if you want to compare one of the works assigned for this paper with one from earlier in the semester, this would be fine by me.
 Some obvious points of connection may occur to you if you consider the genres we've read.
-If there is significant demand for some more specific prompting of paper ideas, I may post them here in coming days. . . .

-• The continuing relevance of Doctor Faustus.
+• The continuing relevance of The Faerie Queene.

 • Shakespeare's presentation of history in Henry V: compare/contrast with his sources or with what we know today of the history in this play.